-The most important update to the ES-V technology is the implementation of a real time clock.
+This phonograph built up with ES-V technology is equipped with a real time clock.

 Referring to the data supplied by the clock, a number of functions have been developed that are dependent on chronological data for start and stop times.
-Together with the weekday programming which continues to be available, an "automatic programm" for a whole week can be developed during which all functions operate automatically.
+Together with the weekday programming an "automatic programm" for a whole week can be developed during which all functions operate automatically.

 The real time clock runs quartz-precise with a battery backed power supply if the phonograph is turned off.
-The clock runs on military time.